-7.3.6 Follow-up of unresolved events after termination of the study
+8.2.7 Follow-up of unresolved events after termination of the study

-All serious as well as non-serious AEs with a causal relationship to the investigational product or treatment procedure and ongoing at study end, shall be followed-up after the subject's participation in the study is over.
+All serious as well as non-serious AEs with a causal relationship to the study product or treatment procedure and ongoing at study end, shall be followed up after the subject's participation in the study is over.
 Such events shall be followed-up after the last study visit until resolved, assessed as chronic or stable.
 Follow-up information for at least three (3) months shall be provided to Sponsor.
-Follow-up information shall be reported on the AE follow-up form.
+Final outcome after the end of the study shall be reported on the AE follow-up form.

-7.3.7 Pregnancy
+8.2.8 Pregnancy